RajChowdhury240/OSCP-Practice-Set/README.md

-# Practice solving different OSCP-like machines from HackTheBox and TryHackMe
+# 5 Set of OSCP-like machines from HackTheBox and TryHackMe

 ## 1st Set
 | Machine | OS | Point | Link |